virathsem/bio/resume.md

 Seasoned DevOps leader with 15+ years of experience architecting, automating, and scaling cloud-native and hybrid systems.
 Proven expertise in AWS, Azure, GCP, and OCI environments.
 Specializes in Infrastructure as Code (IaC), CI/CD automation, observability design, and enabling high-velocity development through efficient DevOps practices.
 Experienced in leading teams and driving end-to-end platform transformations.

 **Reflection:** My career has been defined by a passion for solving complex challenges, mentoring teams, and staying ahead of technological trends.
+Leveraged AI tools for code analysis and quality assurance to enhance development workflows.
 Each role has allowed me to grow as a leader and innovator, driving impactful changes in IT operations and development practices.

 ---